uofajillian/edx-documentation/en_us/xblock/source/concepts/events.rst

                        { value: submission_result
                          max_value: 1.0 })

-Typically, the handler method also returns the calculated grade, to be displayed to the learner.
+Typically, the handler method also returns the calculated grade, so that it can be displayed to the learner.

 .. note::
  To be graded, in addition to publishing the grade event, the XBlock must also